Gerrit Berkhoff: University of Twente

-In 1961, Berkhoff was entrusted by the minister for eEducation to start preparations for the third technological university college in The Netherlands in Twente, now the University of Twente.
+In 1961, Berkhoff was entrusted by the minister for education to start preparations for the third technological university college in The Netherlands in Twente, now the University of Twente.
 Two years later, he was appointed as the first rector magnificus.
 Under his supervision, the university became innovative in various areas, including student campus-accommodation (previously unknown in The Netherlands), the integration of engineering and the social sciences (now called: high tech, human touch) and the launching of a bachelor's degree.
 The purpose of the bachelor's degree was to encourage Dutch industry to employ young bachelor graduates instead of older master graduates.
 The concept was not viable.
 His speech held on the occasion of the festive opening in 1964 by Queen Juliana and Prince Bernard ended by using the words William of Orange spoke in 1574 on the occasion of the opening of the first Dutch University in Leiden: "That this University College may grow into a lasting fundament and support of freedom, is our sincerest wish".
 In 1967, he left the University.
 In his honour the Berkhoff Chair was installed in 1999 and in 2010 the Berkhoff Hall was opened for academic ceremonies.